 Abstract

-Sleep-wakefulness regulation dynamically evolves along development in flies, fish, and humans.
-While the mechanisms regulating sleep in adults are relatively well understood, little is known about their counterparts in early developmental stages.
-Here, we report a neuropeptidergic circuitry that modulates sleep in developing Drosophila larvae.
+Sleep-wakefulness regulation dynamically evolves along development in a wide range of organisms.
+While the mechanism regulating sleep in adults are relatively well understood, little is known about its counterpart in early developmental stages.
+Here we report a neuropeptidergic circuitry that modulates sleep in developing Drosophila larvae.
 Through an unbiased screen, we identified the neuropeptide Hugin and its receptor PK2-R1 as critical regulators of larval sleep.
-Our data suggest that HugPC neurons secrete Hugin peptides to activate insulin-producing cells (IPCs), which express a Hugin receptor PK2-R1.
-IPCs, in turn, release Drosophila insulin-like peptides (Dilps) to regulate sleep.
-We further show that the Hugin/PK2-R1 axis is dispensable for adult sleep control.
-Our findings thus reveal the neuromodulatory circuitry regulating larval sleep, highlighting differential impacts of the same modulatory axis on developmental sleep and adult sleep.
+Our genetic and behavioral data suggest that HugPC neurons secrete Hugin peptides to activate Insulin-producing cells (IPCs), which expresses a Hugin receptor PK2-R1.
+IPCs, in turn, release insulin-like peptides (Dilps) to regulate sleep.
+We further show that the Hugin/PK2-R1 axis is dispensable for adult sleep.
+Our findings thus reveal the neuromodulatry circuit that regulates developmental sleep in larvae, and highlight differential impacts of the same modulatory axis on early-life sleep and adult sleep.

 Introduction

 Sleep is a fundamental state with significant impacts on many aspects of cognition and metabolism (Blumberg et al., 2005; Davis et al., 2004; Sorribes et al., 2013).
-While sleep remains essential throughout life, its regulation unfolds dynamically over the course of development.
-For instance, the pace of sleep-wakefulness cycle is relatively fast in infants, but then gradually slows down and stabilizes in adults (Blumberg et al., 2005; Davis et al., 2004; Sorribes et al., 2013).
-Furthermore, sleep-wake cycle in infants is independent of circadian rhythm, but it gradually comes under the circadian regulation (Davis et al., 2004; Frank et al., 2017; Poe et al., 2023).
-Such developmental evolution of sleep-wakefulness cycles appears to be conserved across flies and mammals, including humans (Blumberg et al., 2005; Davis et al., 2004; Poe et al., 2023; Szuperak et al., 2018).
-In contrast to the deep insight into the molecular and neural mechanisms underlying adult sleep regulation (Barlow & Rihel, 2017; Scammell et al., 2017; Shafer & Keene, 2021), little is known about regulatory mechanisms underlying infant sleep, partially due to a lack of convenient models to study developmental sleep.
+While sleep remains essential throughout life, its regulation dynamically unfolds over the course of development.
+For instance, the pace of sleep-wakefulness cycle is relatively fast in infants, while gradually slows down and stabilize in adults (Blumberg et al., 2005; Davis et al., 2004; Sorribes et al., 2013).
+Furthermore, sleep-wake cycle in infants is typically independent of circadian rhythm, but it gradually comes under the circadian regulation (Davis et al., 2004; Frank et al., 2017; Poe et al., 2023).
+Such developmental evolution of sleep-wakefulness cycles appears to be conserved across a wide range of organisms including flies, fishes, mammals and humans (Blumberg et al., 2005; Davis et al., 2004; Poe et al., 2023; Sorribes et al., 2013; Szuperak et al., 2018).
+In contrast to deep insights into the molecular and neural mechanisms underlying adult sleep regulation (Barlow & Rihel, 2017; Scammell et al., 2017; Shafer & Keene, 2021), little is known about regulatory mechanisms underlying developmental sleep in infants, partially due to a lack of convenient models to study developmental sleep.

-Drosophila larvae have recently emerged as a suitable model for studying sleep regulation mechanisms.
-Recent studies have reported that the second instar larvae show short periods (< 6 seconds) of an “inactive state” during locomotion.
-Importantly, this “inactive state” is consistent with the general definition of sleep: reduced responsiveness to noxious stimuli, homeostatic responses to sleep deprivation, and rapid reversibility upon stimulation (Szuperak et al., 2018), suggesting that the “inactive state” might correspond to the sleep state.
-Interestingly, loss-of-function mutations in the clock genes clock and cyc fail to impact larval sleep, while significantly altering the sleep patterns in adult flies (Dubowy & Sehgal, 2017; Hendricks et al., 2003; Szuperak et al., 2018).
-Likewise, mutations in the dopamine transporter DAT do not influence larval sleep, while reducing sleep amounts in adults (Kume et al., 2005; Szuperak et al., 2018).
-These observations imply that sleep regulation mechanisms may be, at least in part, distinct between larvae and adults, yet the neural mechanism of larval sleep remains vastly understudied compared to that of adult sleep.
+Drosophila larvae have recently emerged as a suitable model to study sleep regulation mechanisms.
+Recent studies have reported that the second instar larvae show short periods (< 6 seconds) of “inactive state” during locomotion.
+Importantly, such “inactive state” is consistent with the general definition of sleep: reduced responsiveness to noxious stimuli, homeostatic response to sleep deprivation, and rapid reversibility upon stimulation (Szuperak et al., 2018), suggesting that the “inactive state” in larvae likely corresponds to the sleep state.
+Interestingly, loss-of-function mutations in the clock genes clock and cyc fail to impact the larval sleep, while significantly altering the sleep patterns in adult flies (Dubowy & Sehgal, 2017; Hendricks et al., 2003; Szuperak et al., 2018).
+Likewise, mutations in the dopamine transporter DAT fail to influence larval sleep, while reducing sleep amounts in adult (Kume et al., 2005; Szuperak et al., 2018).
+These observations imply that sleep regulation mechanisms might be at least in part distinct between larvae and adults, yet the neural mechanism of larval sleep remains vastly understudied compared to that of adult sleep.

-In this study, we performed an unbiased genetic screen in second-instar larvae, and identified the neuropeptide Hugin and its receptor PK2-R1 as a pair critical for larval sleep control.
+In this study, we performed an unbiased genetic screen in the second instar larvae, and identified the neuropeptide Hugin and its receptor PK2-R1 as a pair critical for larval sleep.
 At the circuit level, Hugin-producing HugPC neurons directly stimulate the insulin-producing cells (IPCs) via PK2-R1 to regulate sleep.
-Surprisingly, we found that regulators of larval sleep are either irrelevant or exert the opposite effects on adult sleep.
-Overall, our findings uncover the neuropeptidergic circuitry that regulates larval sleep, and highlight the mechanistic differences between larval and adult sleep.
+We further found that regulators of larval sleep are either irrelevant or exert the opposite effects on adult sleep.
+Overall, our findings uncover the neuropeptidergic circuitry that regulates developmental sleep in larvae, and highlight mechanistic differences between larval and adult sleep.

 Results

-PK2-R1 is required for sleep control in Drosophila larvae
+PK2-R1 is required for wake/sleep control in Drosophila larvae

-To understand the molecular and neural mechanisms of larval sleep, we modified a previously reported system (Churgin et al., 2019; Szuperak et al., 2018) to automatically quantify the sleep amount of second instar larvae (Figure 1—figure supplement 1) (see Materials & Methods for details).
-Our system automatically annotates larvae in each frame as either “inactive” or “active” states on the basis of pixel changes, with ∼90% accuracy compared to manual annotation (Figure 1—figure supplement 1C).
-We found that bouts of ≥ 12 inactive frames are consistent with the general criteria for sleep: reduced responsiveness to noxious stimuli, homeostatic responses to sleep loss, and rapid reversibility upon stimulation (Raizen et al., 2008; Szuperak et al., 2018) (Figure 1—figure supplement 2.
-Therefore, the present study defines sleep as an inactive state of ≥ 12 consecutive frames (Figure 1—figure supplement 1A).
+To understand molecular and neural mechanisms of larval sleep, we modified a previously reported system (Churgin et al., 2019; Szuperak et al., 2018) to automatically quantify the sleep amount of second instar larvae (Figure 1-figure supplement 1A-1C) (see Materials & Methods for details).
+Our system automatically annotates larvae in each frame as either “inactive” or “active” states on the basis of pixel changes, with ∼90% accuracy compared to manual annotation (Figure 1-figure supplement 1C; see Methods for details).
+We found that bouts of ≥ 12 inactive frames are consistent with the general criteria for sleep; reduced responsiveness to noxious stimuli, homeostatic response to sleep loss, and rapid reversibility upon stimulation (Raizen et al., 2008; Szuperak et al., 2018) (Figure 1-figure supplement 2B–D).
+Therefore, the present study defines sleep as inactive state of ≥ 12 consecutive frames (Figure 1-figure supplement 1A).

 PK2-R1 is required for larval sleep control

-(A) Sleep amounts in PK2-R1 or Oamb knock-out mutants.
-In this and the following panels, ‘N’ indicates the number of biologically independent animals used for each group.
-Box plots are generated so that the center line indicates the median, the box limits indicate the upper and lower quartiles, and the whiskers indicate the minimum-to-maximum range. *** p < 0.001 (Mann–Whitney U-test with Bonferroni correction).
-(B) Sleep amounts in larvae in which PK2-R1 neurons were silenced. *** p < 0.001 (Mann– Whitney U-test with Bonferroni correction).
-(C) The expression pattern of PK2-R12A GAL4 > UAS-Kir2.1::EGFP in the larval CNS.
-Similar results were obtained across three independent samples.
+(A) Sleep amounts in PK2-R1 or Oamb knockout mutants.
+Each dot represents an individual animal; in this and the following panels, “N” indicates the number of biologically independent animals per group, and the thick line and thin error bars indicate the median and interquartile range (Q1–Q3), respectively. *** p < 0.001 (Mann–Whitney U-test with Bonferroni correction).
+(B) Sleep amounts in larvae in which PK2-R1 neurons were silenced. *** p < 0.001 (Mann–Whitney U-test with Bonferroni correction).
+(C) Expression pattern of PK2-R1-GAL4 > UAS-Kir::EGFP larvae.

-Insulin-producing cells express PK2-R1 and regulate sleep in developing larvae
+Insulin-producing cells express PK2-R1 and regulate sleep states in developing larvae

 IPCs and Dilps negatively regulate larval sleep

 (A) Triple labeling of PK2-R1 neurons expressing nuclear-localized RFP (magenta), Dilp3 neurons expressing nuclear-localized GFP (green), and anti-Dilp2 positive cells (blue).
 Top panels show signals in the larval brain and the VNC.
-The bottom panels show magnified images of the white-squared area in the top panels, where the cell bodies of the IPCs are located.
-Note that all IPCs labeled by Dilp3-GAL4 are also labeled by PK2-R12A-LexA.
-Similar results were obtained across five independent samples.
-(B) Triple labeling of PK2-R1 neurons expressing nuclear-localized RFP (magenta), Dilp5 neurons expressing nuclear-localized GFP (green), and anti-Dilp2 positive cells (blue).
-Similar results were obtained across five independent samples.
+Bottom panels show magnified images of the white-squared area in each top panel, focusing on the dorsomedial brain region where the cell bodies of IPCs are located.
+Note that all IPCs labeled with Dilp3-GAL4 overlapped with PK2-R12A-LexA-expressing cells.
+Similar results were obtained from 5 independent samples of the same genotype.
+(B) Simultaneous detection of PK2-R1 neurons expressing nuclear-localized RFP (magenta), Dilp5 neurons expressing nuclear-localized GFP (green), and anti-Dilp2 positive cells (blue).
+Similar results were obtained from 5 independent samples of the same genotype.
 (C) Effect of IPCs silencing on larval sleep.
-In this and the following panels, ‘N’ indicates the number of biologically independent animals used for each group.
-Box plots are generated so that the center line indicates the median, the box limits indicate the upper and lower quartiles, and the whiskers indicate the minimum-to-maximum range. *** p < 0.001, ** p < 0.01, * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).
-(D) Sleep amounts in Dilp3 or Dilp5 null mutant larvae. *** p < 0.001, ** p < 0.01 (Mann–Whitney U-test with Bonferroni correction).
+Each dot represents an individual animal; in this and the following panels, “N” indicates the number of biologically independent animals per group, and the thick line and thin error bars indicate the median and interquartile range (Q1–Q3), respectively. *** p < 0.001, ** p < 0.01, * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).
+(D) Sleep amounts in Dilp3 or Dilp5 null mutants. *** p < 0.001, ** p < 0.01 (Mann–Whitney U-test with Bonferroni correction).

 Hug neurons negatively regulate larval sleep

-(A) Sleep amounts in Hug CRISPR-knock-out mutant larvae.
-In this and the following panels, ‘N’ indicates the number of biologically independent animals used for each group.
-Box plots are generated so that the center line indicates the median, the box limits indicate the upper and lower quartiles, and the whiskers indicate the minimum-to-maximum range. **** p < 0.0001 (Mann–Whitney U-test).
-(B) Effect of silencing Hug neurons on larval sleep amount. *** p < 0.001 (Mann–Whitney U-test with Bonferroni correction).
+(A) Sleep amounts in Hug CRISPR-knockout mutant larvae. **** p < 0.0001 (Mann–Whitney U-test).
+Each dot represents an individual animal; in this and the following panels, “N” indicates the number of biologically independent animals per group, and the thick line and thin error bars indicate the median and interquartile range (Q1–Q3), respectively.
+(B) Effect of silencing Hug neurons on larval sleep amount. ** p < 0.01, * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).
 (C) Larval sleep changes induced by optogenetic activation of Hug neurons.
-For each genotype, sleep duration in the 1-h light-ON period was normalized to that in the 1-h light-OFF phase. * p < 0.05 (Mann–Whitney U-test).
-(D) Larval sleep during thermogenetic activation of Hug neurons. *** p < 0.001 (Mann–Whitney U-test with Bonferroni correction).
-(E) Images of HugPC neurons and IPCs labeled by rCD2::RFP (magenta) and mCD8::GFP (green), respectively.
-The bottom panels show magnified images of the white-squared region in the top panels, in which HugPC neurons project their axons close to the cell bodies of the IPCs.
-While the top panels are z-stacks of 122 image slices (1 µm interval) covering the entire brain, the bottom panels are projections of 60 slices around the cell bodies of IPCs.
-Similar results were obtained across five independent samples.
-(F) Effect of silencing HugPC neurons on larval sleep. *** p < 0.001, ** p < 0.01 (Mann–Whitney U-test with Bonferroni correction).
+For each genotype, sleep duration in the 1-h light-ON period was normalized to that in the 1-h light-OFF phase. * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).
+(D) Larval sleep during thermogenetic activation of Hug neurons. ** p < 0.01, * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).
+(E) Visualization of HugPC neurons and IPCs labeled by rCD2::RFP (magenta) and mCD8::GFP (green), respectively.
+The bottom panels show magnified images of the white-squared dorsomedial region in the top panels, where HugPC neurons project their axons close to the cell bodies of the IPCs.
+While the top panels are z-stacks of 122 image slices (1 µm interval) covering the entire brain tissue, the bottom panels are projections of 60 slices centering around IPCs.
+Similar results were obtained from 5 independent samples of the same genotype.
+(F) The effect of neuronal silencing confined to the HugPC subpopulation. ** p < 0.01, * p < 0.05 (Mann–Whitney U-test with Bonferroni correction).

 Hug-expressing neurons are comprised of 20 cells in the subesophageal zone (SEZ) of the brain, and are classified into four subpopulations based on their projection patterns (Bader et al., 2007).
-Of these, one subpopulation called HugPC neurons (Bader et al., 2007) has been reported to form synaptic connections with IPCs (Hückesfeld et al., 2016).
+Of these, one subpopulation called HugPC neurons (Bader et al., 2007) have been reported to form synaptic connections with IPCs (Hückesfeld, Peters, & Pankratz, 2016).
 We thus suspected that HugPC neurons may be responsible for sleep regulation.
-In line with this notion, axons of HugPC neurons labeled by a newly generated HugPC-LexA driver (Figure 3—figure supplement 2) and IPCs labeled by Dilp3-GAL4 are located in close proximity to each other (Figure 3E).
-Indeed, silencing of HugPC neurons by Kir2.1 significantly increased larval sleep (Figure 3F), phenocopying those observed in Hug and PK2-R1 mutants.
+In line with this notion, axons of HugPC neurons, labeled by a newly generated HugPC-LexA driver (Figure 3—figure supplement 2), and IPCs, labeled by Dilp3-GAL4 (Figure 3E), exist in space close to each other.
+Indeed, silencing of HugPC neurons by Kir2.1 significantly increased larval sleep (Figure 3F), phenocopying those observed in Hugin and PK2-R1 mutants.
 These results hint at the possibility that HugPC neurons activate IPCs via Hugin/PK2-R1 signaling to regulate sleep.

 Hugin triggers Ca2+ elevation and Dilp secretion in larval IPCs via PK2-R1